theunicornguild/myrent/03_renters/05_python_1_creating_renters.md

        return redirect('list')
 ```

-Then we check if the request method is `POST`, and it was `POST` then it will create a variable and name it `form` and use a form called `RenterForm` and fill it with whatever data the `request.POST` had, afterwards it would check if the information provided to the form was valid, and what we mean by valid here is that whatever necessary fields that the form requires are provided and are in the correct syntax so the model can fill the information and save it in the database
+Then we check if the request method is `POST`.
+If it was `POST`, then it will create a variable and name it `form` and use a form called `RenterForm` to fill it with whatever data the `request.POST` had.
+Afterwards, it would check if the information provided to the form was valid, and what we mean by valid here is that whatever necessary fields that the form requires are provided and are in the correct syntax so the model can fill the information and save it in the database

 ```python
        if form.is_valid():